mehmandarov/mehmandarov.github.io/_posts/2018-12-30-navigating-and-editing-the-command-line.markdown

 $ man bash
 {% endhighlight %}

-Now, over to a bit more fun.
-Since we have been talking about the command line and shells it is worth mentioning some less-known (and sometimes _"as a curiosity"_) shortcuts in another terminal – Command Prompt `cmd.exe`:
+Now, over to something different.
+Since we have been talking about the command line and shells it is worth mentioning some less-known (and sometimes _"as a curiosity"_) shortcuts in another terminal – Command Prompt, `cmd.exe`:

 {% highlight text %}
 Function keys in cmd.exe: